 If captivating interiors that are charmingly vintage and a decor that reminds one of days past is what you’re looking for, The Stolen Cup appears to have garnered a following in Melaka as a gem with style.

 An eclectic interior approach can make for some good photo opportunities and a bang-on-trend cafe focusing on great food and coffee, (particularly with croissant salted egg yolk and a gula Melaka latte signature) could be just the spot to spend a few hours with friends and family in Melaka.

 Cafes aren’t the only Instagram-worthy spots in Malacca.
 A walk along the famous Riverwalk, a pedestrian lane that takes you around the Melaka River should take place while you’re here.

 It’s a really beautiful area that’s filled with intricate details from old restored buildings to a river cruise that you can take your significant other on.
 Look out for plenty of cool street art and an old bridge that you can find along the way.

 The lively Dutch Square with terracotta-red buildings is perhaps one of the spots that Melaka is best known for.
 Ironically, until 1911, when the British repainted them to a new colour, the buildings were apparently originally white.
 A variety of landmarks can be found throughout the area.

 The Stadthuys, which translates into city hall, is a historic building that you can look out for, located in the heart of the town.
 It seems that, together with the adjacent red clock tower, work was finished in 1650.

 Melaka is known for some of the most fascinating spots to chill in Malaysia.
-If you're planing your trip to stay a few nights or visiting friends/family, below are some of our featured lodging for your consideration.
+If you’re planing your trip to stay a few nights or visiting friends/family, below are some of our featured lodging and cafe for your consideration.